 The paradox at play still seems to be that the right to be self-determinant is tied to the ability to be one’s own provider/protector.
 When it comes to children, their independence is withheld as they are not legally able to participate in the functions that would allow them to be economic agents, so they must be kept under the charge of someone who has economic agency.
 What we see is that the philosophical relationship between self-determination and agency has not changed where a person’s level of entitlement is directly correlated to their ability to operate independently of a higher authority.
 In this case, the child’s higher authority is the parent, and parent’s higher authority is the state, who reserves the right to revoke custody of the child should the parents not meet the standards set by the state.
 Whether democratically or otherwise determined this structure maintains the state’s ability to set priorities for the individual as opposed to the state being a vehicle to support the individual setting their own priorities.

 Within this paradigm, entitlement hinges on there being no greater force of opposition than the individual’s agency and custody, or ability to determine where a person belongs, hinges on the ability of the individual to satisfy the conditions of the higher authority.
-While rhetorically we recognize subjects as self-determinant based in the underlying principle of individual autonomy, the practical exercise of law that we use to govern our behavior is but subtly different than the way we govern objects.
+While rhetorically we recognize subjects as self-determinant based in the underlying principle of individual autonomy, the practical exercise of law that us use to govern our behavior as explained by the Las Vegas workers comp injury attorney.
 This is illustrated when a legal minor, who is presumed to be incapable of self-determination does something that proves their ability to be self-determinant thus disrupting the notion of childhood.
 In the economic sense, a minor can file to become legally emancipated upon showing their ability to care for themselves.
 Criminally, there are conditions when a minor is tried as an adult given the court’s ability to show they are capable of making moral decisions associated with adulthood.

 Operating from this framework an individual belongs to their parents and the state can revoke this right by deciding who they belong with.
 A self-determinant individual is capable of both choice to decide where they belong AND economy to secure their own place which proves they do indeed belong to themselves and consequently belong wherever they see fit.
 Economic or physical agency does not prove cognitive maturity moral acuity.